adammotzel/glms/README.md

 An implementation of various Generalized Linear Models (GLMs) from scratch, written in Python.

+I created this package as a personal refresher on GLMs, the underlying optimization techniques, and general statistical modeling.
+It's intended as a learning tool and a reference for building and understanding these models from the ground up.

+## Overview

 The code is packaged as a Python library named `turtles` ([I like turtles](https://www.youtube.com/watch?v=CMNry4PE93Y)), making the code easy to integrate into your own projects.

 The package is written using `numpy` (for linear algebra operations), `scipy` (for some optimization), `pandas` (for tabular operations), `matplotlib` (for plotting), and `pydantic` (for validation).